SevFe/OCR-Pseudocode/README.txt

 OCR Pseudocode Interpreter

 Usage: This version of OCR.py currently works on a text file called "test.txt" (containing the OCR Pseudocode), which must exist in the same directory.
 This can easily be
        changed by altering the text file name at the bottom of OCR.py.
+Also note, there must be at least 1 newline at the end of the file.

 Data types: Integer, Float, Boolean (True/False), String (Enclosed by Double Quotes Only) Arithmetic Operators: